 In many ways, canna sugar works in exactly the same way as ordinary sugar.
 You can use canna sugar to enhance the flavor and effects of tea and coffee, and you can use it instead of conventional sugar for baking cakes and bread.

 The coffeeshops of Amsterdam became world-famous not just because they were one of the few places where cannabis could be smoked legally, but also because cannabis and coffee make an excellent combination of flavors.
-In our new health-conscious world, however, more people are ditching the smoke in favor of coffee infused with canna sugar, offering a light high with some aromatic coffee.
+In our new health-conscious world, however, more people are ditching the smoke in favor of

 Similarly, those who prefer tea to coffee might also enjoy a cup infused with their favorite cannabis plant.
-Once again, cannabis sugar is one of the best ways to introduce cannabis to your favorite tea and enjoy the high of your choice without the adverse health effects of smoking.
+Once again, cannabis sugar is one of the best ways to

 The only limit in using your cannabis sugar is your imagination!
 It makes a great substitute for regular sugar in just about any recipe – Perfect for when you get a sugar craving and also want to get high!